 7. Candle-making

-Candle-making is an excellent way to keep your teen engaged in something productive.
+Candle-making is one of the productive activities for teenagers that keeps them engaged and intrigued.
 Candle-making kits come with instructions that are fairly easy to follow, and your teen can make a variety of candles.
 You can find several resources for candle-making online as well.
 Your teenager can develop their own scent by experimenting with different essential oils.
 Moreover, handmade scented candles make excellent gifts for almost every occasion.

 8. Bowling